-For heavily textured blossoms, such as thistles, spray the flower with a glossy lacquer.
+For heavily textured blossoms, such as thistles, use a glossy lacquer as a dried flower preserving spray.
 It provides a tough, shiny coating that protects it from moisture in the environment.
 Hold the can upright about 12 inches from the blossom.
 Rotate it as you apply a light coat over the entire surface.
 Let it dry according to the manufacturer's instruction and reapply the lacquer until you have a total of three coats.
 However, if you want a completely natural finish on your flower, lacquer might not be your best choice because of its shiny appearance.
 Find spray lacquer in the paint department of your hardware store.

-If you are looking for an inexpensive sealant for your flowers, consider using hair spray.
+If you are looking for an inexpensive dried flower preserving spray, consider using hair spray.
 Spray several light layers of hair spray over the petals to form a moisture proof seal.
 Most brands of hair spray are not UV proof, which means the sun will fade colors from your flowers.
 If you want the flowers to keep looking fresh, choose a different sealant.
 Hair spray might not be the bargain you thought you were getting.

 Always spray flowers with protective sprays in a dry environment; humidity in the air can be quickly absorbed by dried flowers.

 Read the description on the spray can carefully.
 If it refers to giving the object a warm luster, this means it will yellow slightly as it ages.